kevinvincent/RedditFixer/README.md

+Reddit Votify
+_____

 [DOWNLOAD for chrome HERE](https://chrome.google.com/webstore/detail/reddit-votify/bbpkagenmpdclgfmaapobkjoglngfdca) **MAKE SURE YOU UPDATE IF YOU ALREADY INSTALLED IT**
-______

-**TL;DR: We understand your concerns and are changing how it works - NO personally identifiable tracking**

-If you already installed the extension, you will see (0|0) for now.
-Updates are coming by the end of today!
-______

-Many people had privacy, network, and community related concerns about the original extension which tracked votes on comments.
-Therefore Reddit Votify is pivoting and will now show upvotes and downvotes of submissions only on the main page of subreddits.
+Reddit Votify is a chrome/opera/soon-to-be firefox extension that brings back highly accurate estimated upvotes and downvotes to the front page of every subreddit (same algorithm that RES will use in it's next release - though those will only display on a submission's page itself NOT on the main page)

 This is how it works: